 Making chicken salad with leftover chicken certainly isn’t a new idea, but this recipe is a bit different.
 I usually follow (mostly) a chicken salad recipe from the Silver Palate Cookbook which calls for sour cream, walnuts, and tarragon.
 Incidentally, that is one of my favorite cookbooks.
-I’m on my second copy, and I think I’m almost ready for a third.
+I’m on my third copy!

 The Silver Palate recipe is very good, but yesterday I felt like something different.
 I didn’t have all of those ingredients, but I did have some Greek yogurt, black currants and a bit of leftover red bell pepper.

 It’s common to use celery in this sort of salad, but not being a big celery fan, I never have any in the fridge.
 I thought that the currants would add sweetness and the bell pepper would give the salad a bit more color as well as some extra sweetness and a satisfying crunch (without any celery!).

 This chicken salad is a bit lighter than most chicken salads because it uses a mixture of Greek yogurt and mayonnaise, rather than just mayo.
 Much as I love rich and creamy foods, I somehow happen to prefer chicken salad that’s a little less “mayonnaisy.”
 The yogurt adds a bit of tanginess that contrasts with the creaminess of the mayonnaise.
 Use about three parts mayonnaise to one part yogurt.

 It was easy, quick, tasty, and great for a hot day when I didn’t feel like cooking or fussing in the kitchen.